Sparse Black-box Video Attack with Reinforcement Learning: Introduction

-According to the article \cite{jia2019identifying}, the current video attacking methods can be roughly divided into two classes.
-The first class is called \emph{dense attack} which pollutes each frame in a video \cite{li2019stealthy, jiang2019black}, and the second class is to firstly select some key frames, and then generates perturbations on these selected frames \cite{wei2018sparse, Alpher04}, called as \emph{sparse attack}.
+According to \cite{jia2019identifying}, the current video attacking methods can be roughly divided into two classes.
+The first class is called \emph{dense attack} which pollutes each frame in a video \cite{li2019stealthy,jiang2019black}, and the second class is to select some key frames, and then generates perturbations on these selected frames \cite{wei2019sparse,wei2019heuristic}, called as \emph{sparse attack}.
 Compared with the dense attack, the sparse attack is more reasonable because there are temporal interactions between adjacent frames in the video.
-Utilizing this relationship can help both reduce the adversarial perturbations and improve the efficiency of generating process.
-For the former advantage, because the selected frames are the most important ones in a video, only adding a small perturbations on these frames can fool the threat model, leading to the reduction of adversarial perturbations on the whole video.
+Utilizing this relationship can help both reduce the adversarial perturbations and improve the efficiency of the generation process.
+For the former advantage, because the selected frames are the most important ones in a video, only adding small perturbations on these frames can fool the recognition model, leading to the reduction of adversarial perturbations on the whole video.
 For the second advantage, the selected key frames are usually sparse, compared with generating perturbations on the whole frames, the operation of dealing with a few frames is more efficient.

-To better select key frames in the sparse attack, a heuristic black-box attacks on video recognition model is proposed \cite{Alpher04}.
-They firstly propose a heuristic-based algorithm to evaluate the importance of each frame, and then select key frames by sorting the importance scores, finally, the black-box attacks are performed on the selected frames.
+To better select key frames in the sparse attack, a heuristic black-box attack on video recognition models is proposed \cite{wei2019heuristic}.
+They first propose a heuristic algorithm to evaluate the importance of each frame, and then select key frames by sorting the importance scores, finally, the black-box attacks are performed on the selected frames.
 However, there are no interactions between the attacking process and the selecting key frames in their method.
-We argue that key frame selection is not only relevant with the video itself, but also the feedback from threat models.
-The frame selection and video attacking should be mutual guidance and cooperation.
+We argue that key frame selection should not only depend on the video itself, but also on the feedback from the recognition models.
+The frame selection and video attacking are characterized by mutual guidance and cooperation.
 The results of this way can produce more accurate key frames and smaller perturbations for adversarial videos.